Sports Devices

 Cons:Devoid of advanced tracking data, rubber straps make it look too casual, and run tracking can be on the stingy side

-The Withings Activité Pop ($149) is a lower cost alternative made in China, featuring a plastic cover, coated metal case and rubber straps.
+The Withings Activité Pop ($149) is a lower-cost alternative made in China, featuring a plastic cover, coated metal case, and rubber straps.
 Other than its design, the Activité Pop shares little physical characteristics with its Swiss-made precursor.
 On the face are standard analog hands as well as a step counter numbered from one to 100, counting progress towards a customizable goal.
 Inside, the Activité Pop is actually a digital watch powering analog hands, powered by a common CR2025 coin battery which can last up to 8 months.

-In terms of activity tracking, the Activité Pop may not be advanced as the Fitbit Charge, but thanks to a fantastic mobile app that organizes detailed data and its stylish look, we would highly recommend it as a basic fitness tracker for the fashion-conscious.
+In terms of activity tracking, the Activité Pop may not be as advanced as the Fitbit Charge, but thanks to a fantastic mobile app that organizes detailed data and its stylish look, we would highly recommend it as a basic fitness tracker for the fashion-conscious.

 Like GearBrain on Facebook